callionica/media/README.md

 The current time of the video can be set using a query string like ?t=32m14s or a hash like #t=32m14s.

+# container-script.js

+A script to be loaded in an HTML page that adds keyboard control for navigating between `<a>` links using the up and down arrow keys.
+It also looks in localStorage to see which of the `<a>` links was most recently active (where "active" is defined by some other page that writes to localStorage).

 # SRTVTTGather.js

 If you: